Isle of Erraid

 What meals are provided, and can dietary restrictions be accommodated?

-Meals are mostly vegetarian and, whenever possible, made with fresh produce from our gardens.
+Meals are vegetarian and made with fresh produce from our gardens.
 When the tides and weathers allow, we enjoy fishing and are beginning to explore the abundance of seaweed — so we may occasionally share offerings from the sea as well.

-We’re happy to provide options for gluten-free and vegan diets.
-If you have any specific dietary needs or restrictions, please let us know when you complete your online check-in after booking.
+If you have any specific dietary needs, please let us know when you book your stay.

 There is Wifi installed in each of the cottages, but connection cannot always be guaranteed.
 The remoteness of our isle means there can be limited mobile phone signal, depending on weather and location.
 We encourage you to consider doing a ‘digital detox’ as much as you can – immerse yourself in the experience.